 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This horror is a hardcover edition was published by Bantam on November 28, 2006 and has 364 pages.
+horror that was published by Bantam on November 28, 2006 and has 364 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Odd Thomas, Forever Odd, Odd Hours, Odd Apocalypse, Deeply Odd, The City, Odd Thomas: You Are Destined to Be Together Forever (Short Story), Saint Odd
+Other books by this author which I have reviewed include Odd Thomas, Forever Odd, Odd Hours, Odd Apocalypse, Deeply Odd, The City, Odd Thomas: You Are Destined to Be Together Forever (Short Story), Saint Odd, The Silent Corner

 Third in the Odd Thomas horror-lite series about a young man needing to retreat from his horrific life.